aaronkyle/social-development/context/thematic-issues/socio-economic-baseline-studies/methodology_regional-baseline.md

 ----

-To help ensure that the survey team interacts directly with a 'representative sample' of the regional area of influence, CCCS grouped villages according to arithmetic quartiles by population and sought to balance site selection accordingly.
+To help ensure that the survey team interacts directly with a 'representative sample' of the regional area of influence, Consultancy grouped villages according to arithmetic quartiles by population and sought to balance site selection accordingly.

 FIGURE: 2
 %%{[ADJUST TABLE]}%%